friflo/Friflo.Json.Fliox/README.md

 The key aspects of *Netcode* are: Synchronizing game state, low latency, high throughput, minimal use of system resources, reliability & easy to use API.
 As Unity is selected as the Game engine C# .NET is the way to go.

-Another objective is to create an open source software project which has the potential to be popular.
+Another objective is to create an open source software project which may have the potential to be popular.
 As I have 15+ years experience as a software developer in enterprise environment - Shout-Out to [HERE Technologies](https://www.here.com/) -
 I decided to avoid a Vendor Lock-In to Unity and target for a solution which fits also the needs of common .NET projects.
 So development is entirely done with .NET Core while checking Unity compatibility on a regular basis.

 The result is a project with a feature set useful in common & gaming projects and targeting for optimal performance.
 The common ground of both areas is the need of databases.
-In context of game development the game state (Players, NPC, objects, ...) is represented as an in-memory database.
+In context of game development the game state (Players, NPC, objects, ...) is represented as an in-memory database to enable low latency, high throughput and minimal use of system resources.
-In common projects databases are used to store any kind of data persistent by using popular DBMS.
+In common projects databases are used to store any kind of data persistent by using a popular DBMS.
 Specific for online gaming is the ability to send messages from one client to another in *real time*.
 This is enabled by supporting Pub-Sub with sub millisecond latency on *localhost*.